-- Adapted A change or the process of change by which an organism or species becomes better suited to its environment. - Anther These form pollen grains. - Petals Leaf-like and often-colorful part of the plant that surrounds the reproductive parts of the flower and make the flower conspicuous to pollinators. - Pollen Fine powder dust that contains the sperm from the male part of the plant. - Pollinator An animal or insect that moves pollen from one flower to another.
+- Adapted A change or the process of change by which an organism or species becomes better suited to its environment. - Pollen Fine powder dust that contains the sperm from the male part of a plant. - Pollinator An animal or insect that moves pollen from one flower to another.